 The style of health trackers varies.
 You can find trackers that are discrete and look like traditional watches.
 You can wear that type of fitness tracker to work, school, and everywhere in between, swapping out the bands if you’d like to and having it flow with your style for a night out.

-There are also activity trackers that have that unmistakeable fitness tracker style of simple band and faceplate.
+There are also activity trackers that have that unmistakable fitness tracker style of simple band and faceplate.
 The best part of choosing an activity tracker is that there are a wide variety of styles and colours, so you’ll find one that suits you perfectly.

 You should also keep in mind that there are different styles of activity trackers available for the entire family.
 Kids activity trackers will keep your kids active while tracking basic data like steps, distance, and sleep.
-Additionally, some children’s trackers (E.g., VTech) help encourage healthy habits with regular reminders for brushing teeth, doing chores or homework, and more.
+Additionally, some children’s trackers (E.g., VTech) help encourage healthy habits with regular reminders for brushing their teeth, doing chores or homework, and more.

 Display on activity trackers